 The way you setup multiple monitor display depends upon the which graphic card you have.
 First of all you need make sure that your graphic card and the game that you play support the number of display you want to setup.

 As a general rule, if you have at least a mid tier graphic card, then you would at least have 3 outputs.
 This way you can setup up a triple monitor display easily.
 Your graphic card could either have multiple HDMIs or a combination of DVI, HDMI and DisplayPort.
 If this is the case then you are good to go.
 In case if your graphic card does not have 3 ports and has two, you can get a splitter.
 Unfortunately, splitters are not designed to support gaming.

 AMD cards are the easier to setup for triple monitor display.
 They have a dedicated Eyefinity technology that is designed for multiple monitors.
 The NVIDIA counterpart to the Eyefinity is the NVIDIA Surround.

 Many people prefer their monitors for multiple monitor setup to have a very narrow bezel.
-Moreover, they are also prefer their monitors to have VESA wall mounts so that they can install their monitors on separate stands.
+Moreover, they also prefer their monitors to have VESA wall mounts so that they can install their monitors on separate stands.

 Response Time and Gaming – Are IPS Monitors Suitable for Gaming?

 IPS panels have slow response time.
 The best that you can get is 5ms and normally you would find IPS monitor with 5ms-8ms response time.
 This is quite normal.
-Non-Gamers have no issue with this as the IPS panel does have superior color quality if you take a dollar per dollar comparison with TN.
+Many have no issue with this as the IPS panel does have superior color quality if you take a dollar per dollar comparison with TN.
 The worse of the TN panels now days; on the other hand, have 2 ms response time.
 The best ones, featured in the high end gaming monitors, have less than 1ms response time.